dhrubajyoti98/dhrubajyoti98.github.io/docs/index.md

 ## Bio
 <div align="justify">

 <p>
-I am currently working as a postdoctoral researcher at the National Brain Research Centre (NBRC) Gurgaon, under the supervision of <a href="https://www.nbrc.ac.in/newweb/research/groups/arpan-banerjee">Prof. Arpan Banerjee</a>.
-Prior to this, I obtained my PhD at the Indian Institute of Technology Madras (IITM), working on problems of complex and nonlinear dynamical systems.
+I studied Physics at St. Xavier’s College Kolkata, with electives on nonlinear dynamics and numerical programming.
+After a MSc in Physics at Indian Institute of Technology Madras, I obtained my PhD under the supervision of Prof. Sayan Gupta and Prof. Vaibhav Madhok.
+Currently, I am working as a postdoctoral researcher at National Brain Research Centre Gurgaon with Prof. Arpan Banerjee.
 </p>

 <p>
-I currently stay on campus at NBRC Gurgaon, while my native place is back in the town of Kalyani, West Bengal.
-Apart from my academic interests, I take an interest in learning different programming languages and photography.
-I also play cricket from time to time.
+At the core of my research lies the study of high-dimensional dynamical systems, particularly those that can be effectively modeled using the mathematical framework of complex networks.
+These systems are characterized by a large number of interacting components, and their collective dynamics often give rise to rich emergent phenomena.
+One of the central themes I explore is synchronization which describes how individual units coordinate their behavior to exhibit coherent, collective motion.
+This line of inquiry is not only of theoretical interest but also finds relevance across a wide spectrum of real-world systems.
+For instance, I investigate synchronization in systems of coupled Kuramoto oscillators, which serve as canonical models for phase synchronization in physical, chemical, and biological contexts.
+I also study neuronal dynamics within the brain, where synchronization plays a crucial role in shaping cognitive processes and neurological disorders.
+By combining tools from nonlinear dynamics, network theory, and computational modeling, my work aims to deepen our understanding of how complex interactions shape the behavior of large-scale systems across disciplines.
 </p>
 </div>